-I use a huge range of animal and insect materials in my work for Stoned Affection, and they all come from different sources!
-Ethical is subjective and means different things to different people, so I shall do my best to describe the ins and outs here.
+I use a huge range of animal and insect materials in my work for Stoned Affection, and they all come from different sources.

 First off and most importantly, all materials used are legally acquired and responsibly sourced.
-I have a huge range of contacts and friends that I get my animal parts & insect supplies from, as well as sometimes being lucky enough to source things myself.
+I have a huge range of places, contacts and friends that I get my animal parts & insect supplies from, as well as sometimes being lucky enough to source things myself.

 Animal materials come from several different places and countries.
-I mostly source bones in the UK & Germany, mummified specimens from Java, Indonesia.
+I source bones in the UK & Germany, and mummified specimens from suppliers in Java, Indonesia.

-Sources can include: natural death, natural finds, roadkill, pest control, butchers, collectors, gamekeepers, by-products of the food industry, non-protected farmed species and wild meat breeders.
+Sources include: natural death, natural finds, roadkill, pest control, butchers, collectors, gamekeepers, by-products of the food industry, non-protected farmed species and wild meat breeders.

 Most items I purchase already prepared but sometimes I clean and preserve from raw.

 I do not use protected or endangered species, and nothing is ever taken directly from the wild unless via pest control or found dead.
 I relax, pin and set all the specimens you see in the shop.

 Everything I raise is solely for the purpose of enjoying them as living creatures.
 I love to document each stage of their lives & use this to educate and inform people.
 I do not euthanise any of my own creatures.
 If they are in good condition when they die, I will frame them or use them in other things (like domes) - if they are i bad condition I will use the wings.

 If you wish to know the details of a specific item, I will be happy to tell you!
 Please do not hesitate to contact me here.Lots of love,